 - Choose a volunteer role and complete an Adult Volunteer Profile through 4-H Online 2.0.* (Background screenings are a part of the Volunteer Application process.)

-- Successfully complete the annual OYCS Youth Protection Training is done through 4-H Online 2.0.
+- Successfully complete the annual OYCS Youth Protection Training, this is done through 4-H Online 2.0.
 Training results will be e-mailed to the State Volunteer Coordinator (SVC).

 - Attend scheduled fingerprinting appointment and await eligibility status from 4-H Agent.